llr104/NFTShop/README.md

 # NFT Shop

 ## NFT Shop made with backend by solidify smart contract and frontend use Uniapp(base Vue)
+## deploy at heco chain, repsten chain and heco test chain

 ## Content of this:
 - Mint NFT